abazlinton/es6-hw/hw_es6_refactor.md

 ### Your tasks:

-- (MVP) Read the MDN documentation highlighted below for these features (Classes, Import and Export, and Destructuring).
+- Read the MDN documentation highlighted below for these features (Classes, Import and Export, and Destructuring).

-- (MVP) Refactor a React app [react_es6_start](./react_es6_start) following the instructions below.
+- Refactor a React app [react_es6_start](./react_es6_start) following the instructions below.

-- (Extenstion) Read about and try a transpiler
+- Read about and try a transpiler

 If you get stuck there's an endpoint [react_es6_end](./react_es6_end)